 - Vitamin A, while critical, becomes very toxic when too much is consumed.

 - Too much calcium causes depressed food intake and decreased growth in cats.

 - Excessive vitamin D is also toxic.

 Again, lots of misinformation out there!
 Here are human foods that should NOT be added to cat food:

 - onions and garlic – cause hemolytic anemia in cats

 - tomatoes, chocolate, grapes and raisins – toxic to cats

 - raw egg whites – contain a protein called avidin that can bind to certain B vitamins and prevent their absorption

 - pasteurized milk – very difficult to digest because the lactase enzyme has been neutralized by pasteurization

-- grains or soy of any sort (wheat, rice, corn, oats, etc) – while several years ago it was common to recommend putting grains like rice in homemade cat food, and a lot of commercial cat food still includes them, we are now learning that grains are very hard for most cats to digest and may lead to digestive diseases in some cats (See this article by Fern Crist, DVM and Your Cat: Simple New Secrets to a Longer, Stronger Life by Dr. Hodgkins, and this article by Dr. Becker.)
+- grains or soy of any sort (wheat, rice, corn, oats, etc) – while several years ago it was common to recommend putting grains like rice in homemade cat food, and a lot of commercial cat food still includes them.
+About cat food reviews you can read here.
+We are now learning that grains are very hard for most cats to digest and may lead to digestive diseases in some cats (See this article by Fern Crist, DVM and Your Cat: Simple New Secrets to a Longer, Stronger Life by Dr. Hodgkins, and this article by Dr. Becker.)